Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * These men left Bari for Taranto on Dec.
 4 (Norlom was still on fire), arriving the same day, then continued to Algiers 4 days later with arrival Dec.
 13. All of them had been ashore when the attack occurred.
 An inquiry was held in Algiers on Dec.
 19-1943 with Oiler Ness and Boatswain Meland appearing.
 Donkeyman Helmersen had also been called as witness, but did not appear due to an accident.

 Boatswain Meland stated that the men denoted ** were in the hospital when the others left Bari on Dec.
-4 - it's very possible that those who are not mentioned were also in hospital.
+4 (*in the account by George Southern above, it is stated that Radio Operator Halvor Stensrud "was never seen again") - it's very possible that those who are not mentioned were also in hospital.
 Boatswain Meland had met the 1st and 2nd engineers in town, both covered in oil "and suffering badly".
-They had told him that when they jumped overboard, 2 men were lying on deck, assumed to be the 3rd engineer and the 3rd mate. (*Note that in the account by George Southern above, it is stated that Radio Operator Halvor Stensrud "was never seen again", so judging from that statement it looks like he may have drowned already on the way to shore).
+They had told him that when they jumped overboard, 2 men were lying on deck, assumed to be the 3rd engineer and the 3rd mate.
 Meland also stated that another Able Seaman, Arne Berg, had been admitted to a hospital in Taranto about a week previously (thereby avoiding the carnage in Bari).
 Neither of the 2 witnesses seemed to know what had happened to the captain.

-The only Robert Anderson I can fnd at the Commonwealth War Graves Comm. website who could (possibly) be Norlom's gunner is Robert Russel Anderson, listed as having died on Dec.
+The only Robert Anderson I can find at the Commonwealth War Graves Comm. website who could (possibly) be Norlom's gunner is Robert Russel Anderson (external link), listed as having died on Dec.
 11-1943; cemetery is given as Bari War Cemetery.

 POST WAR: